-This story was contributed by the Fine Dust Response Team, Climate and Atmosphere Division, Suwon City Hall as part of celebrations of the inaugural International Day of Clean Air for blue skies.
+This story was submitted by the Ministry of Environment in the Government of Rwanda as part of celebrations of the inaugural International Day of Clean Air for blue skies.

 Rwanda recognizes air pollution in cities and at the national level as a serious environmental and health threat.
 The World Health Organisation (WHO) estimates that seven million people die prematurely from exposure to air pollution each year.
 Rwanda has also felt the impacts of air pollution with over 2000 respiratory disease-related deaths in 2012.

 The COVID-19 lockdown-caused has caused a drop in air pollution and a return to blue skies, showing a clear link between human activities and air pollution.
 Air pollution in Kigali decreased significantly as people stayed home during the national lockdown.